nuxt-modules/prismic/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🚨 Bug report
-about: Report a bug report to help us improve the module.
+about: Report a bug report to help improve the module.
 title: ""
 labels: "bug"
 assignees: ""